-The total cost of these improvements is estimated to cost approximately $15,000,000.
-Funding for these improvements comes primarily from the Federal Aviation Administration (FAA), with a portion from state and local sources.
+Extending the runway from 6,500 feet to 8,000 feet is planned for 2028.
+The total cost of this improvement is estimated at approximately $28,000,000.
+Funding for this and other improvements come primarily from the Federal Aviation Administration (FAA), with a portion from state and local sources.

-The Thief River Falls Regional Airport is committed to accomplishing these improvements as quickly as the process allows.
+The Thief River Falls Regional Airport is committed to accomplishing these improvements as quickly as time and funding allows.